 Our student committee organizes monthly “Lunch and Learn” sessions for students and counsel to help promote education and knowledge transfer.
 Students are also included in all MAG-wide educational programs.

 Why choose us

 "In my second week of articling, I was brought onto a team that was developing high-profile legislation, which had significant practical effects on a large number of Ontarians.
-I had the opportunity to be a part of the regulation-making process, travel across the province to consult with stakeholders, and then go home to see the project profiled on the evening news and the front pages of the morning papers!"
+I had the opportunity to be a part of the regulation-making process…and then go home to see the project profiled on the evening news and the front pages of the morning papers!"

 - Former Articling Student and Counsel

 Students who work in our office have a unique opportunity to learn about health law in Ontario.
 Students are exposed to cutting-edge legal issues that are of great importance to the people of Ontario.

 One of the primary goals of our student program is to equip students with the skills, knowledge and judgement that will allow them to pursue a range of career opportunities within the legal profession.
 In recent years, former articling students have gone on to start their professional careers as:

 - Counsel within the branch